hassio-addons/addon-zwave-js-ui/zwave-js-ui/DOCS.md

-# Home Assistant Community Add-on: Z-Wave JS to MQTT
+# Home Assistant Community Add-on: Z-Wave JS UI

-The Z-Wave JS to MQTT add-on allows you to decouple your Z-Wave network from your Home Assistant instance by leveraging your MQTT broker.
-It ships with a web-based control panel, allowing you to configure every aspect of your Z-Wave network and how they are published in MQTT.
+The Z-Wave JS UI add-on provides an additional control panel, allowing you to configure every aspect of your Z-Wave network.
+It provides a decouled gateway which can communicate using Z-Wave JS WebSockets (used by the Home Assistant Z-Wave JS integration) and MQTT (even simultaneously).

-**Note**: Unlike the title of the software suggests, you don't need to use MQTT part (it is even disabled by default).
-It will work directly without MQTT using the Home Assistant integration.
-The add-on will provide a nice secondairy and extensive Z-Wave JS control interface in such cases.

 Some advantages and use-cases: